hayesla/solarorbiter-summerschool-sunpy/README.md

 ### 3. Start a jupyter notebook!

-Once you have your environment activated (remember to first type `sunpy-tutorial`) then in your local STELLAR_SSW repository type
+Once you have your environment activated (remember to first type `sunpy-tutorial`) then in your local `solarorbiter-summerschool-sunpy` repository type

 - ```jupyter notebook ```